In this tutorial, you will learn to set up a simple scenario and to use the basic Dynamic Response System (DRS) functions.

 You can create a new Response by executing either one of the following methods:

-This approach is usually the preferred workflow as the game sends the variables and signals to the DRS, letting the narrative designers to pick these up to create interesting responses easily.
+This approach is usually the preferred method as the game sends the variables and signals to the DRS, letting the narrative designers to pick these up to create Responses easily.

 The DRS tool combines multiple functionalities, such as: